sez11a/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/01-publishing-blogs.markdown

 able to post to the shared blog.
 You can also grant roles and teams the ability to subscribe to blog updates.

++$$$

+**Note:** You can unsubscribe from a blog through a notification email, by clicking the *Cancel subscription* link.
+If you unsubscribe by accident, you can easily undo the action by clicking the *Manage your subscriptions* link that appears in the notification window.

+$$$

 From within the Control Panel, you can configure all the permissions for Blogs.
 Permissions for the Blogs and Blogs Aggregator applications are covered next.